a7hybnj2/MacOS_KillKey/README.md

 # Notes:

 This is not a ['USB KILL'](https://usbkill.com/).
-This script will do no damage to your computer*
+This script will do no damage to your computer\*

- - * haven't tested what would happen if you lost the 'key'
+- - haven't tested what would happen if you lost the 'key'
     This is not a ['BAD USB'](https://maltronics.com/collections/malduinos) type device.

 # FAQ: